Scientific name: Hydrurga leptonyx

 Leopard seals may live for 26 years or more.

 Leopard seals are solitary animals that inhabit pack-ice surrounding the Antarctic continent.
 They are perhaps the greatest wanderers of the Antarctic seals with sightings in Tasmania and a northern record at Heron Island.
 Heron Island is a subtropical island in the southern part of the Great Barrier Reef — quite some distance from the Antarctic!

 The only natural predator of leopard seals is the killer whale.
 An observation of a male elephant seal having killed a leopard seal at Heard Island has been reported, however, this is likely to be an uncommon occurrence.

 Our researchers are interested in the factors that drive the cyclic nature of the occurrence of leopard seals at Macquarie Island and Tasmania, and are studying seal movements within the pack-ice zone.

 Because leopard seals are solitary animals that live in the Antarctic pack ice, little is known of their biology.
 Female leopard seals of 6 years or more give birth to a single pup on the sea-ice in November after a 9 month gestation, and then return to the ocean to feed.
 The pup may weigh in excess of 30 kg.

 Diet and feeding

 Leopard seals eat almost anything, including penguins, fish, squid, and crustaceans.
+Like the crabeater seals, leopard seals have unusual teeth for straining krill from the water.
 They also eat the pups of other seal species including crabeater, Weddell and southern fur seals.
 One leopard seal, captured near Sydney, had eaten a fully grown platypus.

 Typically leopard seals chase or grab penguins in the water and thrash the captured bird back and forth until the skin peels away.
 The remaining carcass is then consumed.